RichardZhu2/tarea/README.md

 `task` acts as one intuitive API for unifying the execution of each different type of function.

-Each task submits their outputs to the next task within the pipeline via queue-based data structures, which is the mechanism underpinning how concurrency and parallelism are achieved.
+Each task has workers that submit outputs to the next task within the pipeline via queue-based data structures; this is the mechanism underpinning how concurrency and parallelism are achieved.
 See the [docs](https://pyper-dev.github.io/pyper/docs/UserGuide/BasicConcepts) for a breakdown of what a pipeline looks like under the hood.

 ---